alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-21-is-enjoining-maruf-forbid-munkar-a-right-for-muslims-or-the-authorities.md

 title: Is enjoining Ma'ruf and forbidding Munkar by the hand is a right for all Muslims or is it just confined to those in authority and their deputies?
 hijri: '1441-11-30'
-source: Fatawa Al-Shaykh Ibn Baz 8/207, question 8
+source: Fatawa Al-Shaykh Abdul-Aziz Ibn Baz 8/207, question 8
 category:
 - rulership
 tags: